HSA

 - Secretary

 Megan is a proud mom to three young children and has been a part of the MoN Community since 2022.
-She and her husband Drew have a daughter in second grade, a son in kindergarten and their youngest in the Pre-K 4 program.
+She and her husband Drew have a daughter in third grade, a son in first grade and their youngest in the Kindergarten.
 The Coughlin Family are parishioners at Our Lady of Visitation in Darnestown.
 Since joining MoN, she has been a room mom, chaired the K-5 dance, and has coached K-1 and Cadet soccer.
 In her professional life, Megan oversees a compliance program for the Department of Defense in Bethesda.
 Megan and her family greatly value the MoN philosophy and look forward to sharing those values with others.

 - Treasurer